Dhanarajb/Front-end-topics/Closure.md

 ###### Explain the concept of a "closure".
-> A closure is a feature of JavaScript that allows inner functions to access the outer scope of a function.
-Closure helps in binding a function to its outer boundary and is created automatically whenever a function is created.
-A block is also treated as a scope since ES6.
-Since JavaScript is event-driven so closures are useful as it helps to maintain the state between events.
+> When outer function is returns an inner function. inner function is then executed in different scope and inner function continues to maintain access to the outer outer function variable even though the outer function no longer exists.

 ```
 const createCounter=()=>{